philiptran218/Dungeon_Mania_Specification/README.md

 Enemy Health = Enemy Health - ((Character Health * Character Attack Damage) / 5)
 ```

-If the character's health is <= 0, then the character dies and the game is over.
+If the character's health is <= 0, then the character dies, is removed from the game and the game is over.
 If the enemy's health is <= 0, then the enemy dies and is removed from the game.
 If after the above 'round', neither the character nor the enemy is dead, the round repeats until either the character or enemy is dead.

 Mercenaries have a battle radius.
 If the character is fighting an enemy within the battle radius of a mercenary, the mercenary moves twice as fast to take advantage.
 If the mercenary has been bribed to become an ally, the ally will fight in the battle against the enemy with the character from a distance; the enemy health is decreased twice in a single round, substituting the character's statistics with the ally's statistics in the above formula.